-It is very likely that the dissolved oxygen content of the ocean will decrease by a few percent during the 21st century in response to surface warming.
-CMIP5 models suggest that this decrease in dissolved oxygen will predominantly occur in the subsurface mid-latitude
+It is very likely that the dissolved oxygen content of the ocean will decrease by 3 to 6% during the 21st century in response to surface warming (see Box 6.5, and Section 6.4.5).
+CMIP5 models suggest that this decrease in dissolved oxygen will predominantly occur in the subsurface mid-latitude oceans, caused by enhanced stratification, reduced ventilation and warming.
+However, there is no consensus on the future development of the volume of hypoxic and suboxic waters in the open-ocean because of large uncertainties in potential biogeochemical effects and in the evolution of tropical ocean dynamics. {6.4.5}

-With very high confidence, the carbon cycle in the ocean and on land will continue to respond to climate change and atmospheric CO2 increases that arise during the 21st century (see TFE.7 and TFE 8). {6.4}
+With very high confidence, the physical, biogeochemical carbon cycle in the ocean and on land will continue to respond to climate change and atmospheric $CO_2$ increases that arise during the 21st century (see TFE.7 and TFE 8).